snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 <h3><a name="schemavalid">3.1 Schema validation when adding a schema</a></h3>

-One thing you might have caught on is that every schema you add to the repository must be self-describing (I invite you to read [the post on self-describing JSON Schemas](/blog/2014/05/15/introducing-self-describing-jsons/) if you are not familiar with the notion).
-It basically means that your schema must have a `self` property containing itself the following properties: `vendor`, `name`, `format`, `version`.
+One thing you may have noticed is that every schema you add to the repository must be self-describing (please read
+[the post on self-describing JSON Schemas](/blog/2014/05/15/introducing-self-describing-jsons/) if you are not familiar with the concept).
+It essentially means that your schema must have a `self` property containing itself the following properties: `vendor`, `name`, `format`, `version`.